 Horizon 2020: EFSA's Priority Research Topics

-EFSA will continue to support the European Commission in identifying priority research topics in the food and feed safety area through a yearly consultation of the AF, SC and its panels and units.
+EFSA will continue to support the European Commission in identifying priority research topics in the food and feed safety area through a biannual consultation of the AF, SC and its panels and units.